-Under the scheme, a grant is available from HM Revenue and Customs (HMRC) to reimburse employers for a portion of an employee's wage costs, provided that the employee is working, and being paid their normal wages for, at least one-fifth of their usual hours.
+Under the Job Support Scheme, a grant is available from HM Revenue and Customs (HMRC) to reimburse employers for a portion of an employee's wage costs, provided that the employee is working, and being paid their normal wages for, at least one-fifth of their usual hours.

 For hours not worked, employers must pay the employee two-thirds of their normal wages.
 The employer must fund 5% of the employee's usual wages for the unworked hours.
 Employers are able to claim reimbursement from HMRC for 61.67% of the employee's usual wages for the unworked hours, up to a monthly cap.
 The remaining one-third of the employee's unworked hours are unpaid.